Matryoshka Transformer: Complete Implementation Guide

 """

-= input_ids.shape
+batch_size, seq_len = input_ids.shape

 # Embeddings

-= torch.arange(seq_len, device=input_ids.device).unsqueeze(0)
+positions = torch.arange(seq_len, device=input_ids.device).unsqueeze(0)

-positions = self.token_embedding(input_ids) + self.position_embedding(positions)
+x = self.token_embedding(input_ids) + self.position_embedding(positions)

 x = self.dropout(x)